kowith337/PersonalFilterListCollection/filterlist/facebook/readme.md

     - For example, if you trying to open `mbasic.facebook.com` for access the minimal version of Facebook mobile site (aka.
 Feature phone mode), you will get redirect to `h.facebook.com` **without HTTPS connections**, then redirect you back to `mobile.facebook.com` and may force to use the cripped smart phone layout like visiting `m.facebook.com` or `touch.facebook.com`.
 	  > depend on what your browser's user agent that you are...

-Please note, due to I have no tolerance against `Free Basics` (aka. `internet.org`) services, somehow you're still got prevented to use Facebook on mobile browser or over mobile data as properly way like regular networks (e.g. home network, workplace or Wi-Fi), I will wrote the guide to setting up for bypassing against related connections to `Free Basics` services later...
+Please note, due to I have no tolerance against `Free Basics` (aka. `internet.org`) services, somehow you're still got prevented to use Facebook on mobile browser or over mobile data as properly way like regular networks (e.g. home network, workplace or Wi-Fi), Here's [a guide that I wrote](https://github.com/kowith337/PersonalFilterListCollection/blob/master/docs/Facebook0-Bypassing.md) to setting up for bypassing against related connections to `Free Basics` services!